 Suppose you are in the middle of choosing a custodial wallet or the non-custodial one.
 In that case, you should first look at your requirements.
 The difference between non-custodial wallets vs. custodial wallets is related to holding the private key and the complexity of use.
 If you are a beginner and need to learn more domain knowledge, choose a custodial wallet that can help you manage your funds easily.
 On the other hand, if you already have enough experience and want to assert more control over your assets, then non-custodial wallets are the ones for you.
 They also offer more advanced features to the users.

-What is the Difference Between Non-Custodial Wallets and Custodial Wallets: Custodial Wallets Vs. Non-Custodial Wallets
+What is the Difference? – Custodial Wallets Vs. Non-Custodial Wallets

 Now, let’s get into our primary topic of discussion: custodial wallets vs. non-custodial wallets.